QubesOS/qubes-doc/developer/services/qrexec-internals.md

   * Handling service requests from `qrexec-client-vm` and passing them to connected `qrexec-daemon` in dom0.
   * Executing associated `qrexec-daemon` execution/service requests.

-The `qrexec-agent` command takes no paramaters.
+The `qrexec-agent` command takes no parameters.

 ### qrexec-client-vm